Grounds for Divorce in Northern Virginia

 - Conviction of a Felony: occurs when one spouse is convicted of a felony that resulted in incarceration in a state or federal penitentiary for at least one year.

-- Cruelty: occurs when one party has abused the other emotionally, mentally or physically.
-The grounds for divorce arises at the time of the acts of cruelty (and that is therefore when the other spouse canfile); however, if there are minor children, the divorce cannot be granted until one year after the parties have been separated.
+- Cruelty: occurs when one party has abused the other physically.
+The grounds for divorce arises at the time of the acts of cruelty.
+However, if there are minor children, the divorce cannot be granted until one year after the parties have been separated.

 North Virginia Divorce Lawyer